FuelLabs/fuel-specs/src/abi/json-abi-format.md

 The JSON of an ABI is the human-readable representation of the interface of a Sway contract.

+## Spec Version

+Current `specVersion` is `1.0.0`

+The version above should be updated each time this spec changes and the ABI generator should be updated with the new changes along with an increment in the spec version.

 ## Notation

 Before describing the format of the JSON ABI, we provide some definitions that will make the JSON ABI spec easier to read.